 Anyways, after soaking her hair with the DIY mixture, we rinsed it with tap water.
 The videos we watched suggested to soak hair for at least half an hour, but because her hair has been dyed a few times already it has become brittle at the tips, we rinsed it after more than hour.

 For Ro and me, I mixed a cup of the apple cider vinegar with almost 2 sachets of the conditioner.
 I made sure that we have more of the vinegar in the mixture.
 I am suffering from hair fall while Ro’s hair is just so brittle.
 And then we soaked our hair longer, especially mine.
 You know, I am desperate to get rid of itchy dandruff and hair fall.

 Blow dried their hair after the rinse.
 We have no regrets with the hair treatment we did at home.
 Our hair has never been this soft, shiny and manageable.
 My girls really liked the results.
 Because of this amazing result, we might have to do this treatment again next month.
 Or maybe, we’ll use honey for our hair next time.
 We know that honey can also be used as hair mask.

 Apple cider vinegar, on the other hand, is said to have anti-bacterial properties and rich in vitamins good for hair.
 There are many uses of ACV aside from this hair treatment we just did.
 In fact, it has many health benefits, and we can maybe tackle those in another blog post.

 Discovering self care things and procedures you can do at home is just so satisfying.
+We’re sure to try also haircare products that softens the water and reduce toxins.
 We may have been limited in discovering the outside world because of the pandemic, but let us not limit ourselves to keep learning.
 How about you, have you tried the ACV treatment or the rinse already?
 What are your thoughts and feedback about it?